EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

   ![Front View of Curtain](../pictures/6265_Dessau.JPG)

+<div style="page-break-after: always;"></div>

-* America was is inspiration from this — industrial design from here, for example:
+* America was inspiration from this — industrial design from here, for example:

   * The grain silos of Canada and South America